-Director, MedStar Institute for Innovation
+Innovator-in-Residence, MedStar Institute for Innovation

 Dr. Smith received his Bachelor of Arts in mathematics, philosophy, and psychology with highest honors from Swarthmore College and his master's in computer science from Stanford University.
 His medical degree is from Yale University School of Medicine.
 Dr. Smith completed an internship in medicine at George Washington University Medical Center and a residency in emergency medicine at MedStar Georgetown University Hospital.
-He is board certified in emergency medicine and is a fellow of the American College of Emergency Physicians.

 Dr. Smith’s interests include digital health, data science, complex systems theory, information visualization, catalyzing sustainable and self-organizing change, and scaling change within and across large systems.